Importance of Compliance in Business

 Below is a graph made by the ICA as a result of a survey of Chief Compliance Officers in 2019, asking how they came to be a Compliance Officer:

-Other methods of reskilling into the role are by undertaking courses by recognized specialist compliance education providers, like the International Compliance Association (ICA), Chartered Institute for Securities and Investment (CISI) or the Association of Certified Anti-Money Laundering Specialists (ACAMS).
+Other methods of reskilling into the role are by undertaking compliance officer qualifications and courses by recognized specialist compliance education providers, like the International Compliance Association (ICA), Chartered Institute for Securities and Investment (CISI) or the Association of Certified Anti-Money Laundering Specialists (ACAMS).

-The courses offered by these organisations are quite accessible and affordable.
+The compliance officer qualifications offered by these organisations are quite accessible and affordable.
 It helps to have background knowledge of law or finance, but it is not necessary.

 Being a compliance officer can be a demanding job and it can be tough to keep on top of regulatory/legal change.
 The ability to stay on top of things and to manage people well are hallmarks of a good compliance officer.
 They need to be there for the front office staff, but also for the C-suite, especially when operating as a Chief Compliance Officer, General Counsel or Chief Operating Officer.